CGnTLab/c_RCDI_prognostic_risk_model/README.md

 ### Tumor immunotherapy response analysis

-Using the TIDE algorithm from the TIDE website, we identified the responders vs non-responders patients among the risk groups, to further evaluate the differences in immunotherapy response.
+Using the TIDE algorithm from the TIDE website, we identified the responders vs non-responders patients among the risk classes, to further evaluate the differences in immunotherapy response.

 ### Drug sensitivity analysis

-Using GDSC2 data and "oncoPredict()" tool in R, we calculated the drugs' IC50 values to determine their effectiveness against each patient of the high- and low-risk groups.
+Using GDSC2 data and "oncoPredict()" tool in R, we calculated the drugs' IC50 values to determine their effectiveness against each patient of the high- and low-risk classes.

-## Machine learning analysis
+## Machine learning analysis to evaluate the class distinction capability of the c-RCDI

 To evaluate our c-RCDI-based distinction of the patients, we further applied six classification machine learning models to the 43 genes' gene expression and c-RCDI to predict the classes.